 GOAL #1: Strengthen our current EABS community through improved outreach, increased participation and new roles for community members

-November 2016 progress: Facebook posting has been consistent, blog posts have been consistent, events have increased at new site with opportunities for one-to-one meetings for families and open house events.
+November 2017 progress: Facebook posting has been consistent, blog posts have been consistent, events have continued to increase at new site with opportunities for one-to-one meetings for families and more social events.

 GOAL #2: Improve access and outreach to families we are currently not serving.

 November 2017 progress: Have successfully created the structure for a program involving peer companions that will do community outreach and follow up to Spanish Speaking families.
 We have hired 3 new bilingual companions who have been trained in the Empty Arms method of offering support, and within that committee of new companions have determined that the most potential lies with offering one-to-one support in the Latinx community as opposed to support groups.
 We are currently working to restructure the way these services are offered on our website.
 Program will be constantly re-evaluated.